- What is bankruptcy? A guide to Australian Bankruptcy

 There are two ways to become bankrupt.
 You can either become bankrupt voluntarily, or a creditor to whom you own money can apply to have you declared bankrupt.

-If you’ve considered the alternatives available to you, and have decided that voluntary bankruptcy is your best option, you’ll need to complete two the Debtor’s Petition and the Statement of Affairs.
-These forms summarise your income, assets, liabilities, business details and other dealings you’ve had in the previous 5 years.
+If you’ve considered the alternatives available to you, and have decided that voluntary bankruptcy is your best option, you’ll need to complete the Bankruptcy form.
+This form summarises your income, assets, liabilities, business details and other dealings you’ve had in the previous 5 years.

-You can either lodge the forms through AFSA yourself, OR a registered trustee (like us) might lodge them for you.
+You can either lodge the form through AFSA yourself, OR a registered trustee (like us) can help you complete them and lodge them for you.

 Once the paperwork has been lodged, the forms are typically processed within 1-5 business days, after which, you become bankrupt.
 From there, you’ll receive a letter confirming your bankruptcy, as well as an outline of your duties and obligations while bankrupt.

-It’s important that you’re completely honest about your circumstances when completing your Statement of Affairs.
+It’s important that you’re completely honest about your circumstances when completing your Bankruptcy paperwork.
 There are severe penalties, including imprisonment, if you fail to disclose, hide or unlawfully dispose of property or any items of value.

 Yes.
 If you have a debt of $5,000 or more, a creditor can make you bankrupt.
 The creditor can apply to the Federal Court or the Federal Magistrate’s Court to have you declared bankrupt by sequestration order.